 Well-known for its beauty, splendor and lush green landscape, Ireland is the ideal location to get a glimpse of agrarian culture abroad.
 The Republic of Ireland occupies the majority of a large island in northwest Europe.
 With a mild, lush climate and long summer days, much of its economy relies upon agriculture and tourism.
 From its castles to its coasts, Ireland’s magical scenery and landscapes invite its visitors to explore its rich history, culture, and heritage.
-Participants will also have the opportunity to feel at home on the charming campus of Carlow College for one week, which is located about one hour south of Dublin.
+Participants will also have the opportunity to feel at home on the charming campus of Carlow College, which is located about one hour south of Dublin.

 Accommodation and Meals

 Students will be housed in a combination of independent hotels and hostels.
 Rooms will be shared, and the number of participants in a room will vary from a single roommate in one location, to two or more in another.
 All housing costs are included in the program fee.

 Although a few dinners are included in the program fee, students will be responsible for most meal costs for the duration of the program.
 Carlow College will provide students with some recommendations regarding ‘eating out’ in Ireland.
 Though the individual spending habits of each student will vary, please see the budget information below for an estimate of the average out-of-pocket meal expenses.